cybergis/cybergis-compute-core/docs/codebase.md

 Improvements:
 - fix the code for looking inside the redis queue (it curretnly does not work and needs more redis functionality)
 - possibly refactor createMaintenanceWorker to not be busy waiting (change it to setInterval?)
+- make supervisor less likely to freak out on an error (infinite loop of prints)--especially assertion errors

 ### server.ts